Commitment and curiosity are central to how we work. These principles don’t only shape what we do, they also reflect who we are.

 - Carers Staff Network, which supports colleagues who have caring responsibilities

 Each network is open to everyone and has its own objectives, clearly defined strategies and goals, all of which contributes to a thriving, multicultural community.

 We concentrate on three key areas of corporate responsibility:

 These areas of focus are embedded in our policies and the way we work.

 For us, corporate responsibility goes hand-in-hand with our business objectives: the things we learn from our initiatives make us a better regulator.
 Our Diversity annual report shows how we’re progressing.

-Today, we’re proud to hold a place in the Stonewall Top 100 Employers list, as well as being signatories to the #NoBystanders pledge.
-We’ve also signed up to the Government’s Women In Finance charter and Disability Confident scheme (which guarantees disabled people an interview if they meet the minimum requirements for a job vacancy).
+Today, we’re proud to be a Stonewall Diversity Champion, and were recently awarded 'Employer of the year' at the Women in Finance awards.
+We’re also signatories of the #NoBystanders pledge and Disability Confident scheme (which guarantees disabled people an interview if they meet the minimum requirements for a job vacancy).
 We run a community engagement programme, which allows us to build links with our local area, and we offer up to 28 work hours each year for our people to volunteer with their chosen charity.